lazycece/rapidf/README_en.md

 Rapidf (`Rapi`d `D`development `F`ramework ) is a development framework.
 Its idea is to extract the code related to business low coupling in our daily development work and form reusable and portable component assets.
 Rapidf currently has the following components:

-- rapidf-domain: From a domain-driven perspective, define the basic information related to the domain
+- rapidf-domain: From a domain-driven perspective, define the basic information related to the domain (model, event, statemachine and so on)
 - rapidf-logger: Log output framework, which can be used for regular log output or log monitoring
 - rapidf-restful: Restful related, such as api protocol, service exception and so on.
 - rapidf-utils: Precipitate reusable tools